 The 'Hill Country' or "Up Country" are terms broadly used to describe the mountainous regions of the centre of Sri Lanka.
 Covered with tea plantations and National Parks, this vast expanse is home to some of the most unique and historic accommodation in the country and the cool climate provides a beautiful contrast with the often scorching coastline.

 The old British hill station of Nuwara Eliya is now a favourite retreat for locals looking to escape the heat of the lowlands.
-It is misty and rainy much of the year – but a strange and atmospheric step back into colonial history.
-Highlights include supper at the Hill Club, replete with membership, compulsory jackets and a sense of the proper occasion.
-Stay at St Andrew’s Hotel for colonial style and furnishing with simple modern comforts and excellent food.
-Just outside the town is the more luxurious Warwick Gardens, or the the Heritance Tea Factory.
+It's misty and rainy much of the year – but provides a strange and atmospheric step back into colonial history.

-Finally the Sinharaja rainforest is one of Asia’s most important protected areas.
+Finally, the Sinharaja rainforest is one of Asia’s most important protected areas.
 A wonderful place for walking, casual observers will marvel at the diversity of reptile and bird life easily spotted with the help of enthusiastic guides.
-No nature enthusiast can possible miss this completely unique opportunity to see many unique, rare and endemic species.
-Stay at the startling and original Rainforest Edge.
+No nature enthusiast can possibly miss this completely unique opportunity to see many rare and endemic species.